Haliotis virginea: Subspecies

+DNA extracted from H. virginae shells in museums showed three main population divisions, inhabiting the Three Kings Islands; the Chatham, Auckland, and Antipodes Islands; and mainland New Zealand (as well as Campbell Island).
+These three clades do not correspond to the subspecies recognised above.

 Distribution

 This marine species is endemic to New Zealand.

 Human use

-Haliotis virginea and two other Haliotis species are known as "paua" in New Zealand and are a restricted food source.
+Haliotis virginea and three other Haliotis species are known as "pāua" in New Zealand and are a restricted food source.